-In the year ended March 31, 2023, the book values of

-business-use assets which were determined not to create sufficient operating cash flow and assets to be moved, discontinued in use or sold are reduced to their recoverable values, and the reduction of $\pm 592$ million ( $\pm 4.433$ thousand) was recognized as impairment losses.
-This amount includes land of $\pm 398$ million ( $\pm 2.980$ thousand) buildings (including disposal costs) of $\pm 194$ million ( $\pm 1.453$ thousand) and movable property of $\pm 0$ million ( $\pm 0.163$ 0 thousand).
+In the year ended March 31, 2024, the book values of assets to be moved, discontinued in use or sold are reduced to their recoverable values, and the reduction of ¥343 million (\$2,265 thousand) was recognized as impairment losses.
+This amount includes land of ¥180 million (\$1,188 thousand) and buildings (including disposal costs) of ¥163 million (\$1,077 thousand).

-In the year ended March 31, 2022, the book values of business-use assets which were determined not to create sufficient operating cash flow and assets to be moved, discontinued in use or sold are reduced to their recoverable values, and the reduction of $\pm$ 4,086 million was recognized as impairment losses.
-This amount includes land of $\pm$ 3,071 million, buildings (including exit and disposal costs) of $\pm$ 1,009 million and movable property of $\pm$ 6 million.
+In the year ended March 31, 2023, the book values of business-use assets which were determined not to create sufficient operating cash flow and assets to be moved, discontinued in use or sold are reduced to their recoverable values, and the reduction of ¥592 million was recognized as impairment losses.
+This amount includes land of ¥398 million, buildings (including disposal costs) of ¥194 million and movable property of ¥0 million.

-The recoverable amount used to estimate the impairment loss for the years ended March 31, 2023 and 2022 is the net selling price, which is calculated by deducting the expected disposal cost from the expected disposal value.
+The recoverable amount used to estimate the impairment loss for the years ended March 31, 2024 and 2023 is the net selling price, which is calculated by deducting the expected disposal cost from the expected disposal value.